NAME

 This method takes two required parameters, a username and password.
 This pair is authenticated against the server.
 If authentication is successful TRUE (1) will be returned

-Issue a STATUS command.
-The STATUS command counts messages without altering the state of the named (optionally) mailbox.
-It returns either the number of messages, or the number of unseen messages, recent, and the total number of messages.
+command counts messages without altering the state of the named (optionally) mailbox.
+It returns either the number of messages, or the number of unseen messages, recent, and the total number of messages.$folder

 This method can also query custom status values.
 The first argument to the function (if any) is assumed to be the folder name, so the folder argument is required when trying to query custom status values.